dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Using_Ubuntu24.04.md

 **I STRONGLY recommend using VSCode for all your programming.** Below is a short guide:
 # Downloading VSCode
 ## Step 1.
+Download VSCode Debian Package
-Download Debian
+Download the Debian Package from VSCodes Official Website: https://code.visualstudio.com/download

+Then, in your downloads folder (or wherever you put it), unpack the package:
 ```bash
 sudo apt install ./<file>.deb
 ```

-# Step 2: Run this and it should automatically do the rest of the work:
+# Step 2: Check To Ensure It Downloaded Everything
+Run this and it should automatically do the rest of the work:
 ```bash
 echo "code code/add-microsoft-repo boolean true" | sudo debconf-set-selections
 ```